Israel’s defense minister says 'Gaza is burning' after heavy strikes overnight across Gaza City

-JERUSALEM (AP) — Israel’s defense minister said Tuesday that “Gaza is burning” after heavy strikes overnight targeted Gaza City.
+JERUSALEM (AP) — Israel's defense minister said Tuesday that “Gaza is burning” after heavy strikes overnight targeted Gaza City, with America's top diplomat signaling an intensive operation targeting the Gaza Strip's biggest city may be underway.

-Defense Minister Israel Katz’s remarks come as Israel has been planning a new offensive targeting Gaza City.
+The comments by Defense Minister Israel Katz came as U.S. Secretary of State Marco Rubio prepared to travel to Qatar, where he planned to meet with officials there still incensed over Israel's strike last week that killed five Hamas members and a local security official.

+While Arab and Muslim nations denounced the strike at a summit Monday, they stopped short of any major action targeting Israel, highlighting the challenge of diplomatically pressuring any change in Israel's conduct in the grinding Israel-Hamas war.

-“The Israelis have begun to take operations there.
+“Well, as you saw the Israelis have begun to take operations there.
 So we think we have a very short window of time in which a deal can happen,” Rubio said.
-“We don’t have months anymore, and we probably have days and maybe a few weeks ago.”
+“We don’t have months anymore, and we probably have days and maybe a few weeks so it's a key moment — an important moment.”

+“Our preference, our No. 1 choice, is that this ends through a negotiated settlement," he added, while acknowledging the dangers an intensifed military campaign posed to Gaza.

+“The only thing worse than a war is a protracted one that goes on forever and ever,” Rubio said.
+“At some point, this has to end.
+At some point, Hamas has to be defanged, and we hope it can happen through a negotiation.
+But I think time, unfortunately, is running out.”

 Both Netanyahu and Rubio said Monday the only way to end the conflict in Gaza is through the elimination of Hamas and the release of the remaining 48 hostages — around 20 of them believed to be alive — setting aside calls for an interim ceasefire in favor of an immediate end to the conflict.